Vera Wang

+Vera Ellen Wang (王薇薇 (Wáng Wēiwēi); born June 27, 1949) is an American fashion designer.
+Wang initially pursued a career in figure skating before transitioning to fashion.
+She got her start working for Walmart then worked for Vogue and Ralph Lauren before launching her own bridal gown boutique in 1990.

+Wang gained international recognition for her wedding dress designs.
+Her gowns have been worn by numerous celebrities.
+She expanded her brand to include ready-to-wear fashion, accessories, fragrances, and home goods.
+In December of 2024, Wang sold her namesake brand after 35 years in business to WHP Global.

 Early life

-Vera Ellen Wang was born June 27, 1949, in New York City to Chinese parents who emigrated to the United States in the mid-1940s.
-Her mother, Florence Wu (Wu Chifang), worked as a translator for the United Nations, while her father, Cheng Ching Wang (Wang Chengqing), a graduate of Yanjing University and MIT, owned a medicine company.
-Wang has one brother, Kenneth.
+Vera Ellen Wang was born June 27, 1949, in New York City to Chinese parents who immigrated to the United States in the mid-1940s.
+Her mother, Florence Wu (Wu Chifang), worked as a translator for the United Nations, while her father, Cheng Ching Wang (Wang Chengqing), a graduate of Yanjing University and MIT, owned a medicine company, and held the following positions: Director, Singapore Petroleum Company Pte.
+Ltd., Chairman & President, Oceanic Petroleum Corporation, Chairman & President, Oceanic Petroleum (Asia) Corporation, Chairman & President of Summit Group of Companies (now U.S. Summit Company), Chairman of the Vera Wang Group 1990-1998.
+Wang has one brother, Kenneth, who is a life member of MIT Corporation, a board of trustees that governs the Massachusetts Institute of Technology.

 Wang began figure skating at the age of eight, training under Peter Dunfield and Sonya Klopfer in Denver during the summers and with the Skating Club of New York during the rest of the year.
 While in high school, she trained with pairs partner James Stuart, and competed at the 1968 U.S. Figure Skating Championships.
 She was featured in Sports Illustrated's Faces in the Crowd in the January 9, 1968 issue.
-When she failed to make the U.S. Olympics team, she entered the fashion industry.
+When she failed to make the U.S. Olympics team, she said, "I was devastated when I did not qualify for the Olympic team."
+Then she entered the fashion industry.
 Wang continues to enjoy skating, saying, "Skating is multidimensional".

 Wang attended Friends Seminary, graduated from Chapin School in 1967, attended the University of Paris, and earned a degree in art history from Sarah Lawrence College.

 In 1968, Wang was presented as a debutante to high society at the International Debutante Ball at the Waldorf Astoria New York.